EPCCed/2023-09-21_Singularity_Nottingham/_episodes/advanced-containers.md

 > ## Copying alternatives
 >
-> Another trick for getting your own files into a container image is by using the `%post`
+> Another approach for getting your own files into a container image is by using the `%post`
 > section and adding commands that download the files from the internet.
 For example, if your code
 > is in a GitHub repository, you could include this statement in your recipe file
 > to download the latest version every time you build the container image: